Woodford (1790 EIC ship): EIC voyage #7 (1807–1808)

 Captain Martin received another letter of marque on 12 March 1807.
 (This one gave her crew size as 130 men.)
 Martin sailed from Portsmouth on 19 April, bound for China.
 Woodford reached Penang on 14 September and Malacca on 21 October, and arrived at Whampoa on 4 January 1808.
 Homeward bound, she crossed the Second Bar on 10 March, reached St Helena on 9 July, and arrived at the Downs on 12 September.

 EIC voyage #8 (1810–1811)

-Captain Martin sailed from Portsmuth on 19 February 1810, bound for Madras and China.
+Captain Martin sailed from Portsmouth on 19 February 1810, bound for Madras and China.
 Woodford reached Madras on 10 July, Penang on 17 August, and Malacca on 11 September, before arriving at Whampoa on 12 October.
 Homeward bound, she crossed the Second Bar on 11 January 1811, reached St Helena on 29 May, and arrived at the Downs on 8 August.

 Fate

 Woodford was described as worn out after having made eight voyages.
 She was sold in 1812 for breaking up.